The Know your donors tool

 - Join the conversation on Twitter by following #money4goodUK & #m4gUK

 More from our Money for Good UK research

 Donations from individuals are crucial for charities’ survival.
 They allow charities the flexibility to innovate and find new ways to solve social problems.
 But what do donors think about when deciding where and how much to give?
-And what would inspire them to give more?
-Money for Good UK explores the habits, attitudes and motivations of the UK’s donors.

 This publication reflects on our Money for Good UK research and includes a collection of essays from organisations and individuals who have been most engaged with the research to date.
 The essays focus on the role of attitudinal segmentation and also incorporate some broader themes from donor insight.